inbo/protocolsource/README.md

 - make sure your local clone of the remote repository is up to date:
     - with the master branch checked out, press the pull button in the Git pane
-- a subject-matter specialist uses `protocolhelper::create_sfp()` to start a new protocol from a template
+- a subject-matter specialist uses `protocolhelper::create_sfp()` to start a new [protocol from a template](#from-a-new-template)
-- the generated protocol-code (e.g. sfp-401) is noted and a new branch named after the protocol-code is created:
+- the generated protocol-code (e.g. sfp-406) is noted and a new branch named after the protocol-code is created:
     - in the Git pane press the icon to create a new branch
 - a first commit is made:
     - stage the files generated from the template in the git pane